Blockstream/satellite/doc/antenna-pointing.md

   instructions](#pointing-with-an-sdr-based-receiver).

 Alternatively, you can try to point the antenna using a satellite finder.
-This approach is generally more useful for the Linux USB (TBS 5927), standalone (Novra S400), and Sat-IP receivers.
-In contrast, for SDR-based receivers, the [SDR signal visualization tools](#pointing-with-an-sdr-based-receiver) are usually better.
+This approach is generally more helpful for the Linux USB (TBS 5927 or 5520SE), standalone (Novra S400), and Sat-IP receivers.
+In contrast, for SDR-based receivers, the
+[SDR signal visualization tools](#pointing-with-an-sdr-based-receiver) are usually better.
 Refer to the instructions in the [satellite finder section](#pointing-with-a-satellite-finder).